 With the iPhone application you do everything you can on the Pinterest website plus you can pin with your camera.

-Can you promote your business on Pinterest?
+Can you promote your business on the site?

 Hmmm, the jury appears to be out on that one.
-I found conflicting information provided by Pinterest.
+I found conflicting information.
 Strictly speaking, under their Acceptable Use Policy you are not allowed to use your account for commercial purposes “except as otherwise explicitly permitted for you by Pinterest”.
 However under their Terms of Service it mentions a distinction between opening an account on behalf of a company and as an individual.
 Why else would you open an account for a company if you weren’t going to use it for commercial purposes?

 What about Copyright issues?